Euro damaged, kiwi panics

-A new 12-year low in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece […]
+New 12-year lows in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece and […]

-A new 12-year low in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece […]
+New 12-year lows in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece and […]

-A new 12-year low in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece and the EU put away talks to another day, while stock traders let the shine of Apple’s iWatch presentation wane after it was revealed that the battery life of the much awaited accessory lasted no more than 18 hours.
+New 12-year lows in the euro against the US dollar and another hit to the New Zealand dollar re-emerged in global markets as Greece and the EU put off talks to another day, while stock traders let the shine of Apple’s iWatch presentation wane after it was revealed that the battery life of the much awaited accessory lasted no more than 18 hours.

 Greek debt negotiations with creditors advance to a more technical phase as Troika representatives review an updated version of reforms proposed by Varoufakis.
 The latest agreement reached in February to disburse an additional €7 billion from the current bailout program, but no new funds would be released before completing a full assessment of the Greek economy.
 The conditions required the govt to demonstrate serious measures about improving tax-collection and undertaking structural changes to the economy.
 Suggestions have even included employing Greeks and tourists as undercover agents to bolster a tax evasion crackdown.